-Many kids this age ask for a scooter that they are able to do tricks on and my son was one of them.
-So do you get a stunt scooter or not.
+Many kids this age ask for a trick / stunt scooter.
+My son was one of them.
+Should you get a stunt scooter or not?
 Here are some questions that will help you decide.

 Has your child expressed a desire to do tricks?

-Ulitmately the decision as to whether to get a stunt scooter or not will depend on whether your child wants to do tricks on the scooter.
-If they do, you will need to get a scooter designed to do tricks as a general push scooter may not be able to withstand the impacts needed for jumps and tricks.
-If they just want to use it to get from a to b, go with a normal scooter
+Ultimately the decision as to whether to get a stunt scooter will depend on whether your child wants to do tricks on the scooter.
+If they do, you will need to get a scooter designed to do tricks as a kick scooter may not be able to withstand the impacts of jumps and tricks.
+If they just want to use it to get from a to b, go with a traditional kick scooter

 What is your budget?

-Stunt scooters tend to be more expensive as they require more heavy duty materials to construct.
-This means they are generally more expensive.
-However, it also generally means they stand up to more abuse and last longer too.
+Stunt scooters are more expensive as they require more heavy duty materials to construct.
+However, it also means they stand up to more abuse and last longer.

 Will you need to carry the scooter a lot?

-Stunt scooters are a lot heavier than other scooters.
-So if you suspect you may be carrying this scooter a lot for your child on the school run, you may prefer a scooter just used for crusing.
+Stunt scooters are often heavier than other scooters.
+If you suspect you may be carrying this scooter a lot for your child on the school run, you may prefer a kick scooter that's lightweight and can fold.

 Most stunt scooters are aimed at kids aged 8 plus.
-However, we bought a stunt scooter (the Razor Pro XXX - featured below) for my son aged 7.
+However, we bought a stunt scooter for my son aged 7.
 He is on the tall side but he has managed with his stunt scooter very well.
-The main thing when looking at the scooter is the handlbar height.
-The handlebar should come up around waist height for the best control and safety.
-If it does on your 7 year old, they should manage well with the scooter.
+The main thing when looking at the scooter is the handlebar height.
+The handlebar should come up to around waist height for the best control and safety.
+If the handlebar is the right height for your 7 year old, they should manage well with the scooter.

 How long do you intend to have the scooter for?

-If you intend for them to have the scooter for the next few years, it might be worth getting them a stunt scooter which they can use to cruise on at the moment but have the ability to do tricks on in the next few years if they wish too.
-However, if you think you may buy another scooter within the next few years you may prefer to get them a cheaper or traditional scooter that you will replace if they want one for doing stunts.
+If you intend that they have the scooter for the next few years, it's worth getting them a stunt scooter.
+They can use it to cruise at the moment but have the ability to do tricks when they wish.
+However, if you think you may buy another scooter within the next few years you could get them a cheaper or traditional kick scooter that you will replace with a stunt scooter when they are ready.

-7 and 8 year old are the perfect age to get an electric scooter.
+7 and 8 year olds are at the perfect age to get their first electric scooter.